 |Words||Honor, Not Honors|

-House Westerling of the Crag is a noble house from the Crag in the northwestern Westerlands.
-They are sworn to House Lannister, and are considered among their principal bannermen.
+House Westerling of the Crag is a noble house from the Crag in the northwestern westerlands.
+They are sworn to House Lannister of Casterly Rock, and are considered among their principal bannermen.
 Their sigil is six seashells, white on sand.
 According to semi-canon sources, their words are "Honor, not Honors".

 The Westerlings' fortunes have faltered over the years, with lands and mines being sold until the Westerlings were reduced to little wealth and influence.
 They now scarcely have the funds to maintain the Crag, which is now more ruin than stronghold, and they are regarded as having more pride than power.
-Lord Gawen Westerling offered his daughter Jeyne as a possible match for Willem or Martyn Lannister, but he was turned down by Kevan Lannister, most likely because of her low standing, seeing as her maternal great-grandfather was a mere trader in saffron and pepper.
+Lord Gawen Westerling offered his daughter Jeyne as a possible match for Willem or Martyn Lannister, but he was turned down by Ser Kevan Lannister, most likely because of her low standing, seeing as her maternal great-grandfather from House Spicer was a mere trader in saffron and pepper.

 A Game of Thrones